Apple Clip Cards for an Equivalent Fraction Activity | Free Printable

 These clip cards are a great way to review equivalent fractions, but I don’t recommend starting here.

 There are so many ways to teach equivalent fractions that are fun and hands-on!

-Using food or pattern blocks are a great way to teach equivalent fractions and help.
+Using food or pattern blocks is a great way to teach equivalent fractions and help.
 They are visual, hands-on, and if you are using food….fun to eat!

 Or really stretch your children and teach them with number lines.
 This method is great to use right before you teach the formula!!!